-Continuing up Highway 50 you find yourself in the deep canyon created by the American River.
-Stop along the way for waterfalls and amazing features like Lovers Leap.
+As you drive up Highway 50, take time to stop along the way for waterfalls and scenic features.
+Just 2 miles east of the Pacific Ranger Station Bridal Veil Falls tumble from the cliff right beside the hightway.
+Farther up is spectacular Lovers Leap.
 With binoculars you can follow the progress of rock climbers on the face of the rock.
 Also plan to spend some time at Strawberry, a historic spot along the road.
 A little farther up, just past Twin Bridges, pull into the parking lot for a view of Horsetail Falls.

 Sierra at Tahoe ski resort is a fabulous place to ski and board away from the Tahoe crowds.
-The resort has 3 Express Quad Chairs along with a mulititude of other lifts.
-Skiers and boarders enjoy 2,000 acres of skiable terrain with more than 2,200 feet in vertical drop.
-They also have 5 terrain parks and several pipes.
+The resort has 3 Express Quad Chairs along with a mulititude of other lifts, 2,000 acres of skiable terrain with more than 2,200 feet in vertical drop, and 5 terrain parks and several pipes.

 Sierra at Tahoe's Blizzard Mountain is next door for those who prefer sledding and tubing to the big hills.
 A pair of lifts carry sliders up the hill.
 Nearby right at Echo Summit is Adventure Mountain snow play area with 16 machine-groomed sledding runs and plenty of space for making snowmen or just playing in the snow.
 A secure parking lot, a lodge with restrooms and food service, and sled and tube rentals make it a great place for families to spend the day.